-AADM-Y 515 Financial Management for (3 cr.)

-the Arts

-AADM-Y 530 Audience Development and Marketing the Arts (3 cr.)

-BUS-L 575 Legal Issues in the (3 cr.)
-Arts

-Select elective(s) (to equal 3 cr.)

-with approval

-of the Arts

-Administration

-Program advisor.
+Arts Organization (3 cr.) in the Public and Private Sectors Audience (3 cr.)
+Development and Marketing the Arts Legal Issues in the (3 cr.)
+Arts Select elective(s) (to equal 3 cr.) with approval of the Arts Administration Program advisor. in the Public and Private Sectors Audience (3 cr.)
+Development and Marketing the Arts Legal Issues in the (3 cr.)
+Arts Select elective(s) (to equal 3 cr.) with approval of the Arts Administration